Libra Season Is Here To Start Your Rebrand

 AdvertisementADVERTISEMENT

 "We're able to witness all of the effort we've put in over the past six months and start to see some of the seeds or intentions we planted at the beginning of year begin to bloom," says Stephanie Campos, astrologer and author of Seasons of the Zodiac: Love, Magick, and Manifestation Throughout the Astrological Year.
 "This can be a powerful time to readjust our efforts and energy into relationships and projects that feel aligned and reciprocal.
 Libra season also has us focusing on the important relationships and connections in our lives.
 We also may feel called to experiment with our style and personal aesthetic.
 This is your cosmic green light for a rebrand!"
-Back-to-school energy doesn't just have to be for those who are actually going back to school — bring that same energy into your wardrobe and the ways you express yourself.
+Bring that same energy into your wardrobe and the ways you express yourself.

 The season of the scales also marks a time of partnerships, but Stardust says there's a specific astrological happening that will turn that on its head.
 "The supermoon in Aries on September 29 asks us to put ourselves above anything else and to understand our needs in partnerships," she says.
 Campos adds that this full moon will be on the Aries-Libra axis, bringing our attention to our partnerships.
 "Aries is concerned with 'me' while Libra prioritises 'we,'" she says.
 "This full moon can bring an important turning point or culmination in our relationships."